Skip to main content

 The Fallout

-- The company didn’t get taken down.
+• The company didn’t get taken down.
 To the best of my knowledge the threats of prosecution never really materialised.

-- The focus quickly moved from the BBC and the police to the role the blind affiliate network played.
+• The focus quickly moved from the BBC and the police to the role the blind affiliate network played.
 They were responsible for managing and encouraging the rogue affiliates and had really let the merchant down.

-The company changed direction.
-One benefit of all the frantic affiliate coverage was that it drove customers to established websites like Holland and Barrett to research the product.
-One retailer in particular was receiving thousands of searches every day, despite not even selling it.
-Good retailers do monitor this, and now the product is available in a lot of reputable high street stores.
+One benefit of all the frenetic affiliate coverage was that it drove customers to established websites like Boots or Holland and Barrett to research the product.
+One retailer in particular was receiving thousands of searches every day, despite not even selling the product.
+Good retailers do monitor internal search terms, and they soon got in touch to talk about stocking the product.
+Checking in a year later, everything had changed.
+The freemium subscription model had been scrapped the product range had expanded to include coffee and diet pills, and their products were now available in popular high street stores.
+They were even winning ‘health product of the year’ awards.

 Things I don’t know

-I have bumped into a few of them over the years and they told me said the network simply declared bankruptcy to clean the slate and resumed operating under a new name with their best staff and most lucrative clients.
+Pretty soon afterwards the blind network (Epic Advertising) closed down.
+I have bumped into a few of their ex-employees over the years and they told me the network simply declared bankruptcy to avoid responsibility and resumed operating under a new name with their best staff and most lucrative clients.

 Whose fault was it?

-- The merchant was quite happy accepting the sales.
-They could have ridden the network harder, but that’s hard to justify when money is just flooding in.
+They could have monitored the network more, but that is hard to justify when money is just flooding in.

 Thoughts and learnings

 Nowadays I firmly stay in the mainstream affiliate market, but that doesn’t mean dodgy publishers will stay in their lane.
-You need to be aware that a lot of affiliates are happy to bend or break the rules if they think they’ll get away with it.
+You need to be aware that a lot of affiliates are happy to bend or break the rules if they think they can get away with it.
 Blind networks or subnetworks make that much easier.

-- Affiliates often think they are being clever by doing things like changing the “BBC” logo to “BBG”.
+• Dodgy actors often think they are being clever by doing things like changing the “BBC” logo to “BBG”.
 Silly things like this just make it easier to identify and catch them.
 Long may it continue…

 The most important thing in e-commerce is the ability to sell your product and receive the money.